swimmesberger/OSUtil/README.md

 ### Setup
 1. Download the source
 2. Create a project
-3. Some warnings can appear on compile because this libary uses some internal proprietary classes
+3. Some warnings can appear on compile because this library uses some internal proprietary classes
 4. Done.

 ### Download